 Biography

-Daniel Capps made his debut with New York City Ballet in October 2011 and, following several further invitations over the winter season, was appointed as Resident Conductor in July 2012.
+Capps made his debut with New York City Ballet in October 2011, marking the beginning of a remarkable journey with this renowned dance company.
+His talents were quickly recognised, and after several subsequent invitations over the Winter season, he was appointed as Resident Conductor in March 2012.

-Daniel graduated with distinction from the Royal Academy of Music and in 2012 was made an Associate (ARAM).
-Whilst studying Advanced Conducting with Colin Metters, Sir Colin Davis, Sir Charles Mackerras, Mark Wigglesworth, Peter Eötvös, Thomas Adès and George Hurst, Daniel was awarded the Sir Henry Wood scholarship, the Bob Harding Award, the Ernest Read Conducting Prize and, on two occasions, the Fred Southhall Memorial Prize for conducting.
+Capps' musical journey began with his education at the Royal College of Music and the Royal Academy of Music, where he graduated with distinction and in 2012 was made an Associate (ARAM).
+During his studies, he honed his skills in conducting under the guidance of notable mentors such as Colin Metters, Sir Colin Davis, Sir Charles Mackerras, Mark Wigglesworth, Peter Eötvös, Thomas Adès, and George Hurst.
+He was the recipient of several prestigious awards and scholarships, including the Sir Henry Wood scholarship, the Bob Harding Award, the Ernest Read Conducting Prize, and the Fred Southhall Memorial Prize for conducting.

-Daniel also acted as assistant conductor to Sir John Eliot Gardiner from 2003, notably with the Orchestre Révolutionnaire et Romantique, whilst also working for the BBC for their drama about the first performance of Beethoven's Eroica Symphony as seen on BBC television.
+Daniel also acted as assistant conductor to Sir John Eliot Gardiner from 2003, notably with the Orchestre Révolutionnaire et Romantique, whilst also working for the BBC for their Prix Italia winning film about the first performance of Beethoven's Eroica Symphony.
 Daniel again assisted Sir John Eliot Gardiner and the ORR during their residence at the Châtelet Theatre, Paris, conducting in each of the performances of Berlioz' Les Troyens, the DVD of which won a Gramophone Award.
 He also worked on La Finta Giardiniera with the English Baroque Soloists at the Royal Opera House and the ORR's Brahms project.

 New York City Ballet